ecmwf/hat/README.md

 # Hydrological Analysis Tools (HAT)

-HAT is for working with hydrological data on the ECMWF High Performance Computer (HPC).
+HAT is a suite of tools to perform data analysis on hydrological datasets.

 ### Installation